 Or it can be spicier, like the notoriously sassy Wendy’s Twitter account:

-When it comes to social media marketing, you need to know your brand and know your audience first.
-Only then can you bridge that gap with eye-catching and relationship-building content.
+With social media marketing, you need to know your brand and know your target audience first.
+Only then can you reach that audience with eye-catching and relationship-building content.

-There are many ways to approach social media marketing, but regardless of what you choose, keep these 5 tips in mind:
+There are many methods of social media marketing, but regardless of which method you choose, keep these 5 tips in mind: